Guide Visa Application Border & Entry 5 min read

 Travelers often mix up Indonesia e-VOA, All Indonesia arrival declaration, and the Bali Tourist Levy because all three can appear before a Bali trip.
 They are not the same thing.
 One is about visa permission, one is an arrival declaration, and one is a Bali provincial tourist levy.

 TL;DR: Indonesia e-VOA is a visa step for eligible travelers.
 All Indonesia is the arrival declaration for entering Indonesia.
-Bali Tourist Levy is a separate Bali tourism payment for foreign tourists visiting Bali.
+Bali Tourist Levy is a separate Bali tourism payment for foreign tourists visiting Bali, subject to the official exemptions.
 Use the official sites only: evisa.imigrasi.go.id, allindonesia.imigrasi.go.id, and lovebali.baliprov.go.id.

 The Difference

-If you fly to Bali as a foreign tourist, you may need all three.
-If you enter Indonesia but do not visit Bali, the Bali Tourist Levy may not apply.
+If you are a foreign tourist entering Indonesia and visiting Bali, All Indonesia is required; depending on your visa status, you may also need e-VOA, and the Bali Tourist Levy is a separate payment unless an official exemption applies to you.
+If you enter Indonesia but do not visit Bali, the Bali Tourist Levy does not apply.
 If you are visa-free or already hold the right visa, e-VOA may not be the step you need.

 Indonesia e-VOA Is the Visa Step